 Australia offers the best value for money in terms of cost of living.
 The living cost in Australia can be a bit on the higher side for Nepali students but Australia also offers one of the best standard of living in the world.
 The minimum living cost in Australia as set by the Department of Home Affairs is AUD 20,290 per year for single students.
 It is AUD 7,100 for partners and AUD 3,040 for a child.
 Visit here for more information and guidance on how to better manage your finances while in Australia.

 STUDY IN AUSTRALIA FAQ

-The cost varies based on which college or University in Australia you are studying, the city your University/College is in, the course you are taking etc. The average cost of undergraduate course in Australia is around AUD 29,000 per year.
-According to Study in Australia, the official site maintained by the Australian government for international students, fee for undergraduate courses range from AUD 15,000 to AUD 33,000.
-Tuition fee for Post Graduate Master's Degree course ranges from AUD 20,000 to AUD 37,000 per year.
+The cost varies based on which college or university in Australia you are studying, the city your University/College is in, the course you are taking etc. The average cost of undergraduate courses in Australia is around AUD 29,000 per year.
+According to Study in Australia, the official site maintained by the Australian government for international students, fees for undergraduate courses range from AUD 15,000 to AUD 33,000.
+Tuition fee for Post Graduate Master’s Degree course ranges from AUD 20,000 to AUD 37,000 per year.
 Doctoral degree fee ranges from AUD 14,000 to AUD 37,000 per year.
-The cost will be higher for high value courses like medicine, veterinary etc.
+The cost will be higher for high-value courses like medicine, veterinary, etc.